Machu Picchu Ticket 155 articles

 Machu Picchu is surrounded by mountains on all sides.
 Your easiest alternative to see the Inca city from above is to climb Machu Picchu mountain.
 You can book tickets for this mountain a few weeks in advance.
 Note that the top of Machu Picchu mountain rises to 3,082 meters above sea level, considerably higher than Huayna Picchu mountain so it will take you longer to hike it.
 Still undecided between Machu Picchu or Huayna Picchu mountain?

 Allow 3 to 4 hours for the complete circuit (round trip).
-Tickets are limited to 400 admissions per day.
-Of which 200 tickets can be reserved virtually in advance.
-The rest of the tickets can be purchased from the offices in Cusco and Machu Picchu Pueblo (Aguas Calientes).
+Tickets are limited to 300 per day.
+You can reserve them online at least two months in advance.
+The ticket required for entry is Machu Picchu with Mountain (Route 1A).

 While it does not have trails next to steep cliffs like Huayna Picchu Mountain, it is higher and is still a challenging hike.
 You may be more alone than you could be at any time on Huayna Picchu Mountain.